 Whilst the built-in filtration system will help break down a large percentage of any waste and uneaten food generated, the accumulation of organic material and lowering of water quality over time mean that a regular routine of water changes are essential to both dilute unwanted accumulations and to replenish vital trace elements that are provided in the salt water.
-It is therefore recommended that a minimum 20% of the aquariums water be exchanged for new on a monthly basis.
+It is therefore recommended that at least 20% of the aquariums water be exchanged for new on a monthly basis.

-Ideally water changes should be split across at least two changes over the month.
+Ideally water changes should be split across two changes performed once every two weeks at the same time the filter sponges are cleaned.
 The addition of a small amount of new salt water will have no adverse effect on any animals present as long as it is well mixed and aerated prior to addition.